Our History

 FESTIVAL DIRECTOR

-Hannah Ernest Requa is a dancer, teacher, choreographer, and producer.
-In 2023, she became the Director of {254}DANCEFEST, a regional contemporary dance festival in Waco, TX.
+Hannah has taught in a wide range of roles and environments, sharing her expertise with dancers of all levels.
 She has served as a guest lecturer at Texas Christian University, a guest choreographer at Texas A&M University–Corpus Christi, a master teacher at the Bailando International Dance Festival, and an adjunct faculty member at Baylor University.
-She was also on faculty at Joy's School of Dance, where she continues to collaborate with students on projects such as choreographing for the Waco Children’s Symphony Performance and facilitating {254}NextGen.
+In addition, she has been on faculty at Joy’s School of Dance, where she continues to collaborate with students on special projects, including choreography for the Waco Children’s Symphony Performance and the creation of a new work for {254}NextGen.

 Support {254}